 - Ad environment: Thorough analysis of the competitive environment in your vertical in the local market is of the essence for writing effective ad copy.
 You may find that average CPCs, CTRs, ad depth (how many ads are shown for your targeted keywords) etc. differ notably, even between seemingly similar countries/markets.

-5. Use PPC insights to inform & shape SEO strategy
+5. Use PPC insights to inform and shape SEO strategy

-If you stop treating SEO and PPC as were they two separate entities, soon enough you’ll discover the tremendous value of deploying a holistic approach to global search marketing.
+If you stop treating SEO and PPC as were they two separate entities, soon enough you will discover the tremendous value of deploying a holistic approach to global search marketing.

 While no guarantees can be made, following these tips will get you off to a good start.